International

 Legislative Power

 The United Kingdom has a bicameral legislative system.
-The parliament is made up of: the House of Lords (the upper house), whose members are appointed for life by the King on the proposal of the Prime Minister (the number of members varies, currently at about 800), 91 hereditary peers and 26 members of the clergy.
-The House of Commons (lower house) has 650 seats, and its members are elected by universal suffrage, for a 5-year term.
+The parliament consists of the House of Lords (the upper house) and the House of Commons (the lower house).
+The House of Lords includes life peers, who are appointed by the King on the advice of the Prime Minister and the House of Lords Appointments Commission, 92 hereditary peers, and 26 members of the clergy (Lords Spiritual).
+The House of Commons has 650 seats, and its members are elected by universal suffrage, generally for a 5-year term.
 The government is directly responsible to and dependent on parliament.

 +